f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

   :align: center
   :scale: 70%

-After verifcation it will go to the **Ready** stage on the active controller.
+After verification it will go to the **Ready** stage on the active controller.
 It will then begin extracting the ISO into the OS and service images.
 It will also begin replicating the image to the standby controller.

 .. image:: images/velos_software_upgrades/ready.png
   :align: center